Citation, DOI & article data

 Osteomyelitis can occur at any age.
 In those without specific risk factors, it is particularly common between the ages of 2-12 years and is more common in males (M: F of 3:1) 6.

-In most instances, osteomyelitis results from haematogenous spread, although direct extension from trauma and/or ulcers is relatively common (especially in the feet of diabetic patients).
+In most instances, osteomyelitis results from hematogenous spread, although direct extension from trauma and/or ulcers is relatively common (especially in the feet of diabetic patients).

 In the initial stages of infection, bacteria multiply, triggering a localized inflammatory reaction that results in localized cell death.
 With time, the infection becomes demarcated by a rim of granulation tissue and new bone deposition.

-- Pseudomonas spp.: IVDU and genitourinary tract infection
+Pseudomonas spp.: intravenous drug use and genitourinary tract infection

-- Klebsiella spp.: IVDU and genitourinary tract infection
+Klebsiella spp.: intravenous drug use and genitourinary tract infection

 Frequency by location, in descending order 18: